pnp/blog/content/post/cli-for-microsoft-365-v4-3.md

 ### Support for returning Azure AD users by email

-We\'ve simplified returning information about a given Azure AD user, by adding support for using their email address as an identifier, adding to ID and UPN which we also support.
+We've simplified returning information about a given Azure AD user, by adding support for using their email address as an identifier, adding to ID and UPN which we also support.